kcmw3e/kcmw3e.github.io/src/japanese-learning-resources.md

 It will handle scheduling quizzes for you using spaced repetition and how well you know words.

+There are a lot of people out there that swear by [Anki][anki].
+Personally, I tried it for a little bit but didn't find it as helpful as Renshuu or just making my own flashcards.

 ## Hiragana and Katakana

 For learning [hiragana][tofugu-hiragana] and [katakana][tofugu-katakana], I used